History

 In August 2010 Apple updated the Mac Pro with the new Intel

-the Nehalem machines as a low end option.
+to sell the Nehalem machines as a low end option.
+All 2010

 The Westmere machines came with configurations based around